flatpak/flatpak-docs/docs/basic-concepts.rst

 ------------

-Flatpak applications and runtimes are typically stored and published using repositories, which behave very similarly to Git repositories.
-A Flatpak repository can contain a single object or multiple objects, and each object is versioned, allowing for upgrades and even downgrades.
+Flatpak applications and runtimes are typically stored and published using repositories, which behave very similarly to Git repositories: a Flatpak repository can contain a single object or multiple objects, and each object is versioned, allowing for upgrades and even downgrades.